What is the difference between a user account and an administrator account?

 A user account is an account that has partial control of a computer and often cannot make changes to other accounts on the computer.
 A user account should be used for everyday home tasks, such as editing photos and browsing the internet.

 An administrator account is an account that has complete control of the computer and can make changes that affect other users of the computer – e.g. installing programs and accessing all files on a computer.

-Why it is important to not to use an administrator account for everyday use?
+Why it is important not to use an administrator account for everyday use?

 Administrator accounts are the ‘keys to the kingdom’, as they give a user full control of the computer.
 Cybercriminals will target administrator accounts in order to take full control of a user’s computer.
-Not using an administrator account for everyday use will help limit what a virus or exploit can access if your computer becomes infected.
+By not using an administrator account for everyday use you will help limit what a virus or exploit can access if your computer becomes infected.

 Where do I change it?

 Modification of standard user and administrator accounts can be done in System Preferences or Control Panel.